What is Percodan and how is it used?

-Animal studies to evaluate the carcinogenic potential of oxycodone and aspirin have not been performed.
+Long-term studies in animals to evaluate the carcinogenic potential of oxycodone and aspirin have not been conducted.

 The combination of oxycodone and aspirin has not been evaluated for mutagenicity.
 Oxycodone alone was negative in a bacterial reverse mutation assay (Ames), an in vitro chromosome aberration assay with human lymphocytes without metabolic activation and an in vivo mouse micronucleus assay.
 Oxycodone was clastogenic in the human lymphocyte chromosomal assay in the presence of metabolic activation and in the mouse lymphoma assay with or without metabolic activation.
 Aspirin induced chromosome aberrations in cultured human fibroblasts.

 Animal studies to evaluate the effects of oxycodone on fertility have not been conducted.
 Aspirin has been shown to inhibit ovulation in rats.